mobify/workshop--adaptivejs-site-1x/README.md

     });
     ```

-    We'll use this class to apply a few styles to active tabs.
+    We'll use this class to highlight the active tab.

 4. Update the click handler so that an active class is added to the corresponding tab section and make sure that the active class is removed from other tab sections.